 The rest of my life has been sort of a quest to reunite myself to God in a way that I could feel.
 I have experienced countless wonder-filled encounters with God since my fifteenth year of life, but it’s only just lately that I’ve come to believe that I was never un-united, and I made it much more difficult than it had to be.
 The foundation upon which I had built my faith was fear and guilt…now I think “shame” is a better word than guilt.
 I spent half the morning “quiet time’s” of my life fighting against the internal sin that I believed was preventing me from encountering God.
 Repenting and repenting of sins, not actually committed, but conjured up in order to repent of so I would feel better about myself and be sure there was nothing impure in my heart.
 Later I found out, even this was a sin!
 The sin of perfectionism.
 I couldn’t win.
 Still I trudged on.
 And God, because he does indeed love me, showed up routinely and blessedly, almost every day in fact.
 I’ve had moments, hours, days, even weeks and maybe three or four times a whole month at a time of consistent peace for my soul in knowing God is in there and he has nothing against me.

 The last several years have been years of questioning and searching and finding that there are, indeed, other Biblically sound, Christ centered traditions and ancient beliefs that differ from the modern Western and American Christian Faith.
 I have found a more Christlike God and a More Beautiful Gospel.
 (Which happens also to be the title of one of Brad Jersak’s books.)
 The transition has been, liberating, lonely, peaceful and painful.
-The good is, now for me the gospel really is good news!
+The nice thing is, now for me the gospel really is good news!

 As this blog continues I hope through the telling of my story, to better address the specific issues I have wrestled with; the doctrine of Original Sin, the Wrath of God, Biblicalism, different Atonement Theories, and different versions of Hell, Judgement Day and the After Life.
 It is in revisiting my earlier life that I realize how my beliefs in those basics affected how I relate to God.
 There is a direct connection between what I believe and how I live.
 Faith foundation erosions don’t happen quickly or painlessly.
 It is a long story told in short chapters weekly.
 If you, dear reader, follow me to the end, all our questions may not be answered, but maybe we’ll both have a better awareness of our “oneness” with each other and the One that binds us.